Fsoft-AIC/Code-LM-Self-Improvement/README.md

 Final checkpoint will be saved as `./output_dir/python/checkpoint-best-bleu/pytorch_model.bin`

 ## Acknowledgement
-Our code inherits from the following repositories:
+Our code inherits the following repositories:
 - [CodeBERT](https://github.com/microsoft/CodeBERT)
 - [UniXCoder](https://github.com/microsoft/CodeBERT/tree/master/UniXcoder)
 - [CodeT5](https://github.com/salesforce/CodeT5)

 We thank all the researchers who have made their code publicly available to facilitate the research community as well as our work.

 ## Citation